What "Diwali" as a Festival of Light means for me (in 2022)

 I thank Rudolf Steiner whose gifts of spiritual insight, helped me to put my life story, my soul pictures, and my experiential unfolding into context, for what feels health-giving for the current time, and includes the original light of Life.

-Practically, I do not miss the sugary Indian sweets, the dressing up in scratchy sarees, nor visiting temples that I experience as unhelpful for what is required now.
+Practically, I do not miss the sugary Indian sweets, the dressing up in scratchy sarees, nor visiting temples that I experience as too materialistic for what is required now.

-I sit with the feeling of peace in the company of my ghee candles dancing in the darkness, and the scent of sandalwood incense as I practice form drawing patterns for health (the original science of Diwali rangoli).
+I sit with the feeling of peace in the company of my buttery homemade ghee candles dancing in the darkness, and the scent of Indian sandalwood incense as I practice form drawing patterns for health (the original science of Diwali rangoli artistry).

-This ordering of feeling is the home I had been searching for, and it was within me all along.
+This re-ordering of feeling (astral body) is the 'home' I had been searching for, and it was within me all along.

 Happy Diwali all, and thank you for reflecting my light to me over the years.